smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnAppCapabilityUpdated/index.md

 !!! may

 HMI may switch video streaming resolution according to values provided by application in OnAppCapabilityUpdated notification. (_see also [OnSystemCapabilityUpdated](../OnSystemCapabilityUpdated/index.)_)

+If HMI doesn't receive OnAppCapabilityUpdated notification or receives OnAppCapabilityUpdated without `additionalVideoStreamingCapabilities`, HMI should not send OnSystemCapabilityUpdated notification and the user should not be able to change the resolution.
 !!!

 !!! note

-In case older application does not support sending `OnAppCapabilityUpdated` notification, HMI must treat this application as one that does not support dynamic resolution switching and allow only full-screen mode for it.
+In case older application does not support sending `OnAppCapabilityUpdated` notification, HMI must treat this application as one that does not support dynamic resolution switching and allow only default screen mode for it.

 !!!